-Like mentioned above, Timers have the ability to run based off of a specified calendar.
-This section will walk through how to set up a timer to execute 5 minutes before a selected time slot, and comply with TCPA restrictions.
+Like mentioned above, Timers have the ability to run based off of a specified Availability Schedule.
+This section will walk through how to set up a timer to execute 5 minutes before a selected appointment time and comply with TCPA restrictions.

 - Create a timer in the Action tab of the control.
-This example will be adding it to the value changed of the scheduler control, but Timers can be created in many other events as well.
+This example will be adding it to the value changed of the Scheduler Web Control, but Timers can be created in many other events as well.

 - In the Create Timer configuration, you can either specify a time or add a custom expression.
 To schedule a Timer to run based off the selected time slot, a DateTime has to be passed in as a custom expression and then modified using the SUBTRACT_FROM_DATETIME function.
 In the Custom Expression, enter the following Airscript expression:

 SUBTRACT_FROM_DATETIME(event.value.start_time, 5, "m")This will pass the start_time and subtract 5 minutes.
 The output of the time will be the time that the timer executes.